|Employer||The Aldo Leopold Foundation|

 • Assist with social media content creation and curation, as well as e-newsletter development.

-• Write news articles and blog posts for the foundation’s website, press releases for local media, and grant proposals to support educational programming.
+• Write news articles and blog posts for the foundation’s website, press releases for local media, and grant proposals to support educational programming and organization-wide efforts.

-• Design program and event flyers and contribute to larger interpretive design projects as needed.
+• Design program and event flyers, and contribute to larger interpretive graphic design projects as needed.

 • Contribute to fundraising and development efforts such as appeal mailings, donor acknowledgments and appreciation gifts, and welcoming special visitors as they relate to the Future Leaders Program.

 • Attend professional development trainings focusing on the seven core areas of the Future Leaders Program outlined above.
 These trainings will constitute approximately 20% of the total fellowship hours.

 • Participate in monthly field days to gain experience in and contribute to land stewardship efforts such as prescribed fire, invasive species management, prairie planting, wildlife surveys, and more.

 • Become familiar with the life and work of Aldo Leopold and his family while exploring your own

 • Become familiar with the work of all Aldo Leopold Foundation staff and how each staff role contributes to the mission of the organization.